 Brief personal background

 Ylva Hellsten is group leader of Cardiovascular Research within The Integrative Physiology section The Department of Nutrition, Exercise and Sport, University of Copenhagen.
-She is Professor MSO in Cardiovascular and Exercise Physiology.
+She is Professor in Cardiovascular and Exercise Physiology.
 She received her undergraduate training at Hampshire College and University of Massachusetts, USA and her doctoral training at Karolinska Institute, Department of Physiology, Stockholm Sweden.
-She has since its beginning in 1993, been part of the Copenhagen Muscle Research Center, funded by the Danish National Research Foundation.
-She is currently co-Pi of The Copenhagen Women study, a large University funded research project focusing on women’s health and the role of physical activity.
-In addition she is part of a number of ongoing studies within the area of cardiovascular physiology and physical activity (described below).
-Dr. Hellsten works together with a research team presently consisting of four post-doctoral students, three PhD students, a number of masters’ students and technical staff.
+The current research group consists of three post-doctoral students, four PhD students, a number of masters’ students and technical staff.
+Main research interests lies within the area of cardiovascular physiology and physical activity and inactivity (for current projects see below).
+In their research the group focuses on human studies but also conducts cell studies to further understand molecular mechanisms.

 - Cardiovascular Physiology

 - Effect of physical training on cardiovascular health